Totally symmetric Grassmannian codes: Introduction

-Given the definition of equi-isoclinism, it is perhaps unsurprising that symmetry plays a role in the construction of some EITFFs.
-In fact, the present work may be viewed in the context of a broader story about symmetry interacting with optimality.
-Such interactions were noted in the work of Fejes T\'{o}th on regular figures~\cite{FT:64}, and again by Conway, Hardin, and Sloane for Grassmannian packings specifically~\cite{CHS:96}.
-For projective packings ($r=1$), it is known that symmetry may imply optimality, where any ensemble of $n > d$ lines in $\mathbb{F}^d$ with a doubly transitive automorphism group forms an ETF~\cite{C:18,IM:DTI,IM:DTII,DK:23}.
-In the other direction, it was recently shown that optimality implies symmetry for EITFFs with $r = \tfrac{d}{2}$, which always have alternating or total symmetry~\cite{FGLI:24}.
-(None of the constructions in this paper have $r = \tfrac{d}{2}$.)
-By comparison, one might say that symmetry \textit{facilitates} optimality in this paper.
-In fact, our main construction in Section~\ref{sec: tight fusion frames from symmetry} creates tight fusion frames by first prescribing a transitive group of automorphisms and then applying techniques from representation theory to obtain a corresponding ensemble of subspaces.
-Similar techniques appear for subspaces with abelian symmetry in~\cite{FIJM:23} and for lines with prescribed symmetry in~\cite{IJM:20}.
-Furthermore, symmetry is famously conjectured to facilitate optimality in \textit{Zauner's conjecture} on the existence of an $\operatorname{EITFF}_{\mathbb{C}}(d,1,d^2)$ for every~$d$~\cite{Z:99,RBSC:04}.
-Interestingly, symmetry may also \textit{obstruct} the existence of EITFFs when $r=1$, where any $\operatorname{EITFF}_{\mathbb{F}}(d,1,n)$ with a triply transitive automorphism group and $n > d$ is necessarily a trivial construction with $d \in \{1,n-1\}$~\cite{K:19,IM:DTII}.
-(This is similar to how any graph with a doubly vertex transitive automorphism group must either be complete or trivial.)
-Apparently, this obstruction can be removed by taking $r > 1$, and in general there is no limit to the amount of symmetry in an EITFF.
+Given the definition of equi-isoclinism, it might not be surprising to learn that symmetry plays a role in the construction of some EITFFs.
+In fact, our results might be seen as part of a bigger story about symmetry interacting with optimality.
+Fejes T\'{o}th observed this interplay in his work on regular figures~\cite{FT:64}, and Conway, Hardin, and Sloane noted it again in their seminal paper on Grassmannian codes~\cite{CHS:96}.
+For projective codes, symmetry implies optimality since any ensemble of $n>d$ lines spanning $\mathbb{F}^d$ with a doubly transitive automorphism group forms an ETF~\cite{C:18,IM:DTI,IM:DTII,DK:23}.
+In the other direction, optimality implies symmetry for any $\operatorname{EITFF}_{\mathbb{F}}(d,r,n)$ with $\tfrac{d}{r} = 2$, since its automorphism group necessarily contains $A_n$~\cite{FGLI:24}.
+(None of the constructions in this paper have $\tfrac{d}{r} = 2$.)
+By comparison with these implications, one might say that symmetry \textit{facilitates} optimality in this paper, since a transitive permutation group is the first ingredient in the construction of Theorem~\ref{thm: single layer}.
+This follows an established theme in the literature.
+Modern frame theory was founded on group-theoretic techniques~\cite{DGM:86}; more recently, results akin to Theorem~\ref{thm: single layer} appear for tight fusion frames with abelian symmetry in~\cite{FIJM:23} and for tight frames with prescribed symmetry in~\cite{IJM:20}.
+Furthermore, symmetry is famously conjectured to facilitate optimality in \textit{Zauner's conjecture} on the existence of an $\operatorname{ETF}_{\mathbb{C}}(d,d^2)$ for every~$d\geq1$~\cite{Z:99,RBSC:04}.
+(Interestingly, symmetry may also \textit{obstruct} optimality for projective codes, since any $\operatorname{ETF}_{\mathbb{F}}(d,n)$ with a triply transitive automorphism group is necessarily a trivial construction with $d \in \{1,n-1,n\}$~\cite{K:19,IM:DTII}.
+As our results demonstrate, this obstruction evaporates for EITFFs with higher-dimensional subspaces.)